withlionbuddha/withlionbuddha/README.md

 Rationale for Exclusion of Specific Entities : <br>
 The exclusion of KT Corporation and Korea University is based on the following circumstances.
 A new internet service contract was initiated with KT.
 During this process, a request was made to receive the service agreement issued under the business domain withlion.company.
 However, due to repeated email delivery failures on KT’s side, the agreement could not be received.
-Efforts were made to resolve the issue by requesting that the responsible technical contact or mail server administrator be changed.
-These requests were not addressed, and the email delivery failure persisted for approximately three months.
+An attempt was made to resolve the issue by requesting direct communication with a technical engineer or the mail server administrator in order to explain the SMTP-related errors in detail.
+However, this request was not accommodated.
+Instead, only call center representatives without sufficient knowledge of the SMTP protocol were assigned to handle the issue, which made effective communication difficult.
+As a result, the email delivery failure persisted for approximately three months.
 As a result, from a consumer standpoint, it was determined that continuing the contractual relationship was not feasible, and the three-year contract was terminated.
 Consequently, the service agreement was never received, and no signature was provided on any contract document.
 Given these circumstances, and considering the nature of this GitHub repository related to artificial intelligence, KT Corporation and Korea University (including any affiliated AI R&D organizations) are permanently prohibited from using, distributing, or modifying any materials contained in this repository.